donbright/earcutr/README.md

 javascript to Rust.
 It is supposed to produce exacly the same output as the javascript version, thanks to the test data supplied with the original javascript code..
 It is relatively simple.
-If the benchmarks below are correct, the optimized Rust speed is comparable to the optimized C++ version of earcut.
+If the benchmarks below are correct, the optimized Rust speed is a wee bit slower than the optimized C++ version of earcut, but usually in the same ballpark.

 If you want to get correct triangulation even on very bad data with lots of self-intersections and earcutr is not precise enough, take a look at